 Decision (by MGC) concerning the order of preferred IP connectivity:

 Resources of local destination (inclusive local source) IP connection endpoints (i.e., LD(A,P) and LS(A,P) are supposed to be managed at MG level, which implies SDP wildcarding of such resources in the H.248 local destination descriptor.
-The MGC shall therefore request the preferred IP connection endpoint resources in context Cz,1 (example here: IPv6 due the network operator policy for IPv6 preference in IP domain Y).
+The MGC shall therefore request the preferred IP connection endpoint resources in Context Cz,1 (example here: IPv6 due the network operator policy for IPv6 preference in IP domain Y).

 Decision (by MGC) concerning "RTP /RTCP transport multiplexing versus explicit RTCP transport address allocation":

 MGC considers that is most likely to be used for the IP connection segment towards UE_B.
-The SDP "a=rtcp:" information is therefore removed from the SDP media description in H.248 stream descriptors.
+The SDP "a=rtcp:" information is therefore removed from the SDP media description in H.248 Stream Descriptors.

-The first H.248 resource reservation cycle includes the creation of "ALTC MG resources", see Table 9.2.1.1/1 and Table 9.2.1.1/2:
+The first H.248 resource reservation cycle includes the creation of "ALTC MG resources", see Table 9.2.1.1/1 and Table 9.2.1.1/2.